FairCMS: Cloud Media Sharing with Fair Copyright Protection: Introduction

-{In this paper, facing the above challenges, we set out to solve them.} First, to achieve data protection and access control, we adopt the lifted-ElGamal based PRE scheme, as discussed in \cite{yu2019file,samanthula2015secure,gao2019cloud,shafagh2017secure,derler2017homomorphic}, whose most prominent characteristic is that it satisfies the property of additive homomorphism. {Then, this homomorphism property is fully exploited to facilitate the integration with the look-up table (LUT) based AFP scheme proposed by Bianchi \textit{et al.} \cite{bianchi2014ttp}.} In this way, the cloud is successfully introduced to participate in the AFP solution, and the combination of the two technologies provides an approach to {solve \textit{Problems 1, 2, and 3} simultaneously.}
+In this paper, facing these problems and challenges, we set out to solve them.
+First, to achieve data protection and access control, we adopt the lifted-ElGamal based PRE scheme, as discussed in \cite{yu2019file,samanthula2015secure,gao2019cloud,shafagh2017secure,derler2017homomorphic}, whose most prominent characteristic is that it satisfies the property of additive homomorphism. {Then this homomorphism property is fully exploited to facilitate the integration with the Look-Up Table (LUT) based AFP scheme put forward by Bianchi \textit{et al.} \cite{bianchi2014ttp}.} In this way, the cloud is successfully introduced to participate in the AFP solution, and the combination of the two technologies provides an approach to solve \textit{Problems 1, 2, and 3} simultaneously.

-{Following the above idea,} two different cloud media sharing schemes, namely CREAMS-I and CREAMS-II, are proposed in this paper, which solve the three problems {fully under} different emphases.
-That is, {CREAMS-I consumes {fewer} cloud resources while CREAMS-II achieves better privacy protection of cloud media.} The different encryption methods used by the two schemes for media stored in the cloud are responsible for this performance {difference}.
+{According to the above idea, we propose two cloud media sharing schemes in this paper, i.e., FairCMS-I and FairCMS-II, which solve the above three problems with different privacy/efficiency trade-offs.
+Among them, FairCMS-I consumes fewer cloud resources, while FairCMS-II achieves better protection for the media content.} The different encryption methods used by the two schemes for the media content stored in the cloud are responsible for this performance difference.

-{We emphasize that both CREAMS-I and CREAMS-II can also be considered as the outsourcing of {LUT-based} AFP from the owner's perspective, i.e., the owner can reap substantial savings in local storage, communication, and computing resources.
-Therefore, the designed schemes meet the requirement of owner-side efficiency, which is validated by the comprehensive efficiency analysis {in Sec.~\ref{Sec:EfficiencyAnalysis}}.
-Meanwhile, they also meet the {demand} of scalability by computing decryption LUTs online for each user.
-Moreover, simulation experiments are carried out to confirm the excellent performance of the two schemes in terms of media perceptual quality and success tracking rate.}
+{From the point of view of the owner side, both FairCMS-I and FairCMS-II can be regard as the outsourcing of the LUT-based AFP \cite{bianchi2014ttp}, i.e., the owner can reap significant savings in the local storage, communication, and computing resources.} Therefore, both schemes meet the requirement of owner-side efficiency, which is validated by the comprehensive theoretical analysis in Section~\ref{Sec:EfficiencyAnalysis} and the experimental evaluation in Section~\ref{sec:simulation}.
+Meanwhile, the two schemes meet the scalability requirement by performing re-encryption operations for each user.
+In addition, experiments are also carried out to demonstrate the excellent performance of the proposed two schemes in terms of perception quality and success tracing rate.